sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Deployment
 Can it work in actual mines?
 Can it survive dust/rain/vibration?
-How will you install it?
+How will it be installed?
 What happens during maintenance?

-56. What Your Presentation Should Eventually Contain
+## 56. Recommended Presentation Structure
 A strong structure could be:

 Slide 1 — The Problem